jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 ### Viewpoint and style invariant

 Don't mistaken that CNN cannot explore spatial relationships.
-With more layers, more features maps and smaller filter size, CNN is feasible in detecting or rejecting features in different combinations of variants. (viewpoint variants like orientation, perspective, and style variants like skin tone, stroke width, font type) Nevertheless this approach tends to memorize the dataset rather than generalize a solution.
+With more convolution layers, more features maps and smaller filter size, CNN is feasible in detecting or rejecting features in different combinations of variants. (viewpoint variants like orientation, perspective, and style variants like skin tone, stroke width, font type) Nevertheless this approach tends to memorize the dataset rather than generalize a solution.
 To avoid overfitting, we use a large training dataset to cover different variant combinations.
 It also requires negative samples to avoid adversaries.
 MNist dataset contains 55,000 training data. i.e. 5,500 samples per digits.
 However, it is unlikely that children need to read this large amount of samples to learn digits.
 Our existing deep learning models including CNN seem inefficient in utilizing datapoints.

 > With feature property as part of the information extracted by capsules, we _may_ generalize the model better without an over extensive amount of labeled data for different variants.